Indirect Coflow Scheduling: Introduction

 \subsection{Related Work}

-Coflow scheduling was popularized by \textcite{StoicaCoflow}, and followed by heuristics for online and offline settings~\cite{ChowdhuryZS14,ChowdhuryS15}.
+Coflow scheduling was popularized by Chowdhury and Stoica~\cite{StoicaCoflow}, and followed by heuristics for online and offline settings~\cite{ChowdhuryZS14,ChowdhuryS15}.
 A recent overview of reconfigurable networking can be found in \cite{CACM}.

 There is some literature on direct integral routings to optimize weighted completion time.
 Marx~\cite{Marx09} showed that this problem is APX-hard.
-The natural greedy algorithm is a 2-approximation~\cite{Bar-NoyBHST98,Bar-NoyHKSS00}. \Textcite{GandhiM09} give an improved $\sqrt{2}$-approximation, and \Textcite{HalldorssonKS11} show a $1.83$-approximation for a more general setting.
+The natural greedy algorithm is a 2-approximation~\cite{Bar-NoyBHST98,Bar-NoyHKSS00}.
+Gandhi and Mestre~\cite{GandhiM09} give an improved $\sqrt{2}$-approximation, and Halldórsson, Kim, and Sviridenko~\cite{HalldorssonKS11} show a $1.83$-approximation for a more general setting.
 Other works in this area consider non-preemptive variants, where large demands must be scheduled consecutively in time~\cite{HalldorssonKS01,Kim05,GandhiHKS08}.
 The fractional preemptive variants of these problems are also captured by the general polytope scheduling problem, as any feasible instantaneous allocation belongs to the matching polytope~\cite{ImKM18,JLM25}.